Canada Growth Fund Inc.

 Director

-Mr. Engen holds a Master of Business Administration and a Bachelor of Laws from the University of Alberta, as well as a Bachelor of Arts and Science from the University of Lethbridge.
+Mr. Engen holds an MBA and a Bachelor of Laws from the University of Alberta and a Bachelor of Arts and Science from the University of Lethbridge.